Logo Federal Ministry of JusticeLogo Federal Office of Justice

 4. gave up or lost their ordinary residence in Germany, if established before 30 January 1933 or, if they were children at the time, after that date,

-and their descendants are to be naturalised upon application if they possess legal capacity as defined in section 37 (1) sentence 1 or have a legal representative, unless they have been incontestably sentenced to a prison term or a term of youth custody of at least two years for one or more intentionally committed offences, or if preventive detention was ordered in connection with the most recent incontestable conviction; section 12a (1) does not apply.
+and their descendants are to be naturalised upon application if they possess legal capacity as defined in section 34 sentence 1 or have a legal representative, unless they have been incontestably sentenced to a prison term or a term of youth custody of at least two years for one or more intentionally committed offences, or if preventive detention was ordered in connection with the most recent incontestable conviction; section 12a (1) does not apply.
 Persons who had German citizenship after 8 May 1945 but renounced or lost it, or were born to or adopted by a person who renounced or lost German citizenship are not entitled to naturalisation under sentence 1.
-Persons who lost German citizenship after 8 May 1945 are entitled to claim naturalisation if their citizenship as lost through marriage to a foreigner or through legitimisation by a foreigner with legal effect under German law.
+Persons who lost German citizenship after 8 May 1945 are entitled to claim naturalisation if their citizenship was lost through marriage to a foreigner or through legitimisation by a foreigner with legal effect under German law.

 table of contents